zats/zats.github.io/_posts/2014-10-25-whose-symbol-is-this.markdown

 date: "2014-10-25"
 ---

 Once in a while I found myself in need of finding who declared certain function or method.
-If you were wondering, here is how you can do it
+With Apple added support for iOS frameworks, the need in being sure where particular piece of code is coming is somewhat high.

 ```objective-c
 #import <dlfcn.h>